peytoncordero/DRI25/command-line.md

 ```
 ## Evaluation

-1. What command do you run if you are trying to identify where in the filesystem you are currently located/working?
+1. What command do you run to identify the directory where you are currently located?

 <Quiz>
 - $ `ls`